Topic

 Already set deadlines are normally extended by six months.
 In very special cases, we canextend the deadline further if necessary.

-In types of cases where other entry deadlines are set, see section 2.1, these deadlines will govern how entry deadlines are extended.
+In types of cases where other entry deadlines are set, see chapter 2.1, these deadlines will govern how entry deadlines are extended.

 2.3 Renewal og residence permit granted to foreign nationals abroad

-When foreign nationals are granted renewal of a residence permit while they are abroad, the issuance of an entry visa is considered pursuant to the Immigration Regulations Section 3- 13 fifth paragraph, see section 8.
+When foreign nationals are granted renewal of a residence permit while they are abroad, the issuance of an entry visa is considered pursuant to the Immigration Regulations section 3-13 fifth paragraph, see chapter 8.

 3. Entry visas for foreign nationals granted first-time residence permits

 If the foreign national needs an extended entry deadline, he or she must contact the UDI.
-See section 2.2 for how the UDI the extension entry deadlines.
+See chapter 2.2 for how the UDI the extension entry deadlines.

 4. Entry visas for foreign nationals granted an entry permit as a resettlement refugee

-A foreign national who is granted an entry permit as a resettlement refugee pursuant to Section 35 of the Immigration Act shall normally be issued an entry visa.
-The information provided in sections 2 and 3 relating to entry deadlines, deferred entry and entry visas also applies to this group.
+A foreign national who is granted an entry permit as a resettlement refugee pursuant to section 35 of the Immigration Act shall normally be issued an entry visa.
+The information provided in chapters 2 and 3 relating to entry deadlines, deferred entry and entry visas also applies to this group.

-The procedures for issuing entry visas to resettlement refugees also follow from the UDI’s guidelines in UDI 2014-003 The foreign service missions’ work relating to resettlement refugees.
+The procedures for issuing entry visas to resettlement refugees also follow from UDI 2014-003 The foreign service missions’ work relating to resettlement refugees.

 5 Foreign nationals who have received confirmation of right to work before their residence permit application has been processed

-Further information about the issuance of entry visas under the early employment scheme can be found in UDI 2016-003 Early employment and other schemes for working before a permit has been granted.
+Further information about the early employment scheme can be found in UDI 2016-003 Early employment and other schemes for working before a permit has been granted.

 6. Skilled workers with offer of employment in Norway